0xpranay/solidity-notes/Gas Optimisations.md

 ## Read/Write costs :

-Becuase solidity operates in 32 bytes at once, read/write to an element less than 32 bytes **costs more** as **EVM needs to do extra OPs retrieve and pad extra bytes to the element in that 32 byte slot**.
+Because solidity operates in 32 bytes at once, read/write to an element less than 32 bytes **costs more** as **EVM needs to do extra OPs retrieve and pad extra bytes to the element in that 32 byte slot**.

 So, operations with **32 bytes** costs less as no extra operations are involved.
 So **it is beneficial** to use reduced size elements like `uint8` **if you read them all at once, like a whole 32 byte slots at once as there isn't any padding operation involved **.
 So reading 4 `uint64` which are declared contiguosly is better **as there aren't any discard operations involved.**